Home Culture in Vancouver Lunar New Year and Chinese New Year in Metro Vancouver

 Lunar New Year isn’t just a Chinese celebration, however.
 Other countries and cultures celebrate it too.
-Traditionally Lunar New Year is celebrated for a full week in China.
+Traditionally, the Lunar New Year is celebrated for a whole week in China.
 In some other countries that use the lunar calendar, like Korea, the celebrations last for three or so days.
-Other Asian countries celebrate Lunar New Year including the Philippines, Singapore and Vietnam.
+Other Asian countries celebrate the Lunar New Year, including the Philippines, Singapore, and Vietnam.

-In 2025 Lunar New Year is on January 29th which marks the start of the Year of the Snake.
+In 2026, the Lunar New Year falls on February 17th, marking the start of the Year of the Horse.

 Information in this article includes the following topics: